sgupt9999/aws-project-3/README.md

-# aws-project-3
+# project2
-Create a webserver in a new VPC and automated testing.
-Give the ability to have mutiple versions running at the same time
+AWS CFN scripts for the 2nd project on the ACloudGuru Advanced CFN course